Guo Pei: Career

 Guo Pei says that she strived for something more as the fashion demand grew in China as well.
 In the early 2000s Guo Pei's reputation began to grow, she received commissions to create styles for the 2008 Summer Olympics as well as the annual Spring Festival Galas put on by China Central Television (CCTV).
 She is responsible for Song Zuying's dress that she wore during her performance with Plácido Domingo at the 2008 Summer Olympics closing ceremony.
 The dress took two weeks overall to make and was covered with 200,000 Swarovski crystals.

 Her "One Thousand and Two Nights" collection debuted in November 2009, during China Fashion Week.
 American model, Carmen Dell'Orefice appeared in the show wearing an elaborate white embroidered fur-lined gown, with an escort of four to help carry its train.
 Dell'Orefice later went on to compare Guo to Charles James.
 Guo was credited as a costume designer on the set of the 2014 film The Monkey King.
 The film's makeup and costume departments were nominated for a Hong Kong Film Award the following year but lost out to Man Lim Chung, in The Golden Era.

 In 2008, Guo conceived a canary yellow floor-length dress with a large circular train, edged with yellow coloured fur and embroidered with silver floral patterns.
-It took approximately 50,000 hours in 20 months for her design team to create and weighed about 25 kg on completion.
+Now known as the omelette dress, it took approximately 50,000 hours in 20 months for her design team to create and weighed about 25 kg on completion.
 Barbadian singer Rihanna came across the piece on the internet while researching a design for the China-themed New York Met Gala in 2015.
 According to Guo, when first asked she agreed to the proposal but was wary about whether the singer would be able to withstand the weight.
 Rihanna appeared on the red carpet in the gown, followed by a three-person entourage to hold the large train.
 Early reactions to the dress design spawned viral memes on social media, with the eye catching yellow material and sizable train drawing comparisons to omelettes and pizzas.
 A photo of the design worn by the singer was featured on the front page of Vogues Met Gala edition.
 This media exposure made Guo more recognizable among Western audiences.